 With Redise Flash, you can easily configure the ratio of RAM-to-Flash at runtime for each database independently, optimizing performance for your specific use case.
 Think of this like a gas pedal in a car, the database speeds up as you give it more gas (RAM).
 We recommend you keep at least 20% of the database in RAM.

 When Redise Flash is enabled, additional settings and metrics are available in the system.

 To create Redise Flash databases you must meet the following prerequisites:

 - Have ephemeral, persistent and flash memory mounted on Redise Pack nodes with the proper disk size, per the Redise Flash memory guidelines.

 - Have all software and hardware requirements in place.

 - Perform the initial setup and creation of a new cluster.

 - Purchase a subscription that supports Redise Flash.

-Once these requirements are met, both Redise Flash databases and regular all-RAM databases can be created and managed.
+Once these requirements are met, both Redise Flash databases and all-RAM databases can be created and managed in the same cluster.
 For additional details, refer to Creating a new database.